tank-bohr/blog.bohr.su/_posts/2020-06-27-How-to-implement-http-proxy-in-Erlang.md

 }).
 {% endhighlight %}

-Besides uri we also want to preserve headers.
-If we will want to introduce authentication to our proxy, we will need those header.
-Becasue credentials are passed in `Proxy-Authentication` header.
+Besides uri, we also want to preserve headers.
+If we will want to introduce authentication to our proxy, we will need those headers.
+Because credentials are passed in the `Proxy-Authentication` header.

 Thanks to `{packet, http}` we don't have to parse any http-traffic and we are able to receive ready http messages